Click on the question to view the answer.

 - Comfortable clothing

 - Cell phone, laptop or tablet, MP3 if appropriate

 Art supplies, portable musical instruments, reading materials etc. depending on the client’s interests.

 Balsam House provides food, basic toiletry supplies, cleaning supplies, laundry detergent, and linens.
 A client phone, computer and TV are available for shared use.

-What other services does Colorado Recovery provide?
+As a mental illness treatment center, what other services does Colorado Recovery provide?